How to become a marriage and family therapist: 4 Steps to a rewarding career

 There are two test options: the National Counselor Examination for Licensure and Certification (NCE), which consists of 200 multiple-choice questions, and the National Clinical Mental Health Counseling Examination (NCMHCE), made up of 10 clinical simulations.
 Though some states prefer one test over the other, the choice is often yours.
 But it’s always best to make an informed choice before committing.

 4. Decide on the environment in which you want to work

-Once you’ve earned your degree and obtained licensure, you get to decide where to put your newfound skills into practice.
-The good news is that career opportunities for marriage and family therapists are poised to see a 23 percent increase by 2026 (according to the U.S. Bureau of Labor Statistics), which is much faster than the average growth rate for all occupations.
+Once you’ve earned your degree and licensure, you get to decide where to put your newfound skills into practice.
+The good news is that career opportunities for marriage and family therapists are poised to see a 16 percent increase by 2030 (according to the U.S. Bureau of Labor Statistics), which is much faster than the average growth rate for all occupations.

-As with any career there will be ups and downs with becoming a marriage and family therapist.
-But in this person-centric field, you’ll know that what you do today could have a significant impact for generations to come.
+As with any career, there will be ups and downs to becoming a marriage and family therapist.
+But in this people-centric field, you’ll have the chance to help others break out of old patterns and make a positive impact for generations to come.

 Invest in a meaningful career